viet34tqc/file-storage/README.md

 ### File deletion cronjob

-If files are in the trash, they will be deleted in an hour, periodically.
+Files in the trash are periodically deleted after one hour.

 ### Real-time update

-This is the default feature of Convex, it using web socket to update the data in real time.
+This is the default feature of Convex, it uses web socket to update the data in real time.
 When you add, update or delete a file, the update are reflected instantly.

 ## What I learn after building this project

-- How to setup authentication with Clerk
+- Setting up authentication with Clerk.
-- How webhook works via using Clerk event and Convex
+- Understanding webhook functionality through Clerk events and Convex integration.